Traeger-GmbH/release-server/README.md

 1. Download the [docker-compose.yml](https://github.com/Traeger-GmbH/release-server/blob/master/docker-compose.yml) and put it in a directory of your choice.

-2. Download the appsettings.json from the [configuration examples](https://github.com/Traeger-GmbH/release-server/tree/master/Example) and put it in the same directory of 1.
+2. Download the appsettings.json from the [configuration examples](https://github.com/Traeger-GmbH/release-server/tree/master/examples) and put it in the same directory of 1.

-3. Replace the placeholder in the "Credentials" object in the appsettings.json with your own username and __base64 encoded__ password.
+3. Replace the placeholder in the "Credentials" object in the appsettings.json with your own username and password.

-4. Run the application with docker-compose: `docker-compose -f "docker-compose.yml" up -d --build`
+4. Run the application with docker-compose: `docker-compose -f "docker-compose.yml" up -d`

-Now, the release server is reachable at https://localhost:5001.
+Now, the release server is reachable at http://localhost:5001.
-The Swagger UI can be found at https://localhost:5001/swagger.
+The Swagger UI can be found at http://localhost:5001/swagger.

 ### Run with Docker

 1. Pull the Docker image: `docker pull traeger/release-server:latest`

-2. Download the appsettings.json from the [configuration examples](https://github.com/Traeger-GmbH/release-server/tree/master/Example) and put it into a directory of your choice.
+2. Download the appsettings.json from the [configuration examples](https://github.com/Traeger-GmbH/release-server/tree/master/examples) and put it into a directory of your choice.

-3. Replace the placeholder in the "Credentials" object in the appsettings.json with your own username and __base64 encoded__ password.
+3. Replace the placeholder in the "Credentials" object in the appsettings.json with your own username and password.

-4. Run the application with docker run: `docker run -d -v <path_to_your_directory>/appsettings.json:/app/appsettings.json -v <path_to_your_directory>/artifacts:/app/artifacts -p 5001:5001  traeger/release-server:latest`
+4. Run the application with docker run: `docker run -d -v <path_to_your_directory>/appsettings.json:/app/appsettings.json -v <path_to_your_directory>/artifacts:/app/artifacts -v <path_to_your_directory>/backups:/app/backups -p 5001:5001  traeger/release-server:latest`

     __Note:__ You have to replace the placeholder of the docker run command!

-Now, the release server is reachable at https://localhost:5001.
+Now, the release server is reachable at http://localhost:5001.
-The Swagger UI can be found at https://localhost:5001/swagger.
+The Swagger UI can be found at http://localhost:5001/swagger.

 ## Usage